kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

 ---
 layout: post
 category: AI
-title: "Experiments In Supervised Learning Part 3"
+title: "Experiments in Supervised Learning Part 3"
 imagefeature:
 description:
 draft: true
 tags: ["Programming", "ML", "Supervised Learning", "AI"]
 ---

-So, running on a recipe has produced terrible results.
-Ingredients includes things like "Pin" and "Tweet" and a lot of ingredients are doubled.
-And directions include things like "This site uses Akismet to reduce spam.", "Sign in".
-It includes too many ingredients and too many directions (there are 10 ingredients for the recipe and 5 directions).
-Another problem is that ingredients are broken between 2 lines consistently ("2 tablespoons", "finely chopped parsley").
-The good news is that all the ingredients are in the ingredient array and all the directions are in the direction array but so many false positives.
+Running on a recipe has produced terrible results.
+Ingredients include things like "Pin" and "Tweet," and many ingredients are duplicated.
+Directions include irrelevant text like "This site uses Akismet to reduce spam." and "Sign in."
+There are too many ingredients and too many directions (there are 10 ingredients for the recipe and 5 directions).
+Another problem is that ingredients are consistently broken across two lines ("2 tablespoons", "finely chopped parsley").
+The good news is that all the ingredients are in the ingredient array and all the directions are in the direction array, but there are many false positives.

-First lets get our project to the expected state.
-Since we are going to do a bunch of small changes in this article, I have created tags for each little part.
-Checkout the tag if you want to follow along:
+First, let's get our project to the expected state.
+Since we are going to make a bunch of small changes in this article, I have created tags for each part.
+Check out the tag if you want to follow along:

 ```bash
 git checkout post-3-part-1
 ```

 ### Adding Features

-Now, we learned last post that we extract features that we give to trainer when training the model.
-Our features were pretty generic so lets see if in step one of our training we can improve the features.
-Lets add the number of digits in the text ("num_digits") whether the text contains a known unit like tablespoons, or millimeters, etc ("contains_unit"), the number of commas in the text ("comma_count"), the number of periods in the text ("dot_count"), whether the tag is a heading ("is_heading") and if it is a list item ("is_list_item").
-The assumptions we are making is that ingredients are more likely to have a unit, a digit, and is probably a list item.
-Directions are more likely to contain commas, and perhaps more than 1 period.
-These names, BTW, are for us, the modelers of the data - they don't mean anything to the statistical models.
-In fact, only their positions are stored (so make sure that when extracting features the positions don't change).
+In the last post, we learned that we extract features to give to the trainer when training the model.
+Our features were pretty generic, so let's see if we can improve them in step one of our training.
+Let's add the number of digits in the text ("num_digits"), whether the text contains a known unit like tablespoons or millimeters ("contains_unit"), the number of commas in the text ("comma_count"), the number of periods in the text ("dot_count"), whether the tag is a heading ("is_heading"), and if it is a list item ("is_list_item").
+The assumptions are that ingredients are more likely to have a unit, a digit, and are probably list items.
+Directions are more likely to contain commas and perhaps more than one period.
+These names, by the way, are for us, the modelers of the data—they don't mean anything to the statistical models.
+In fact, only their positions are stored (so make sure that when extracting features, the positions don't change).

 ```python
 def extract_features(elements: List[Dict[str, Any]]) -> List[Dict[str, Any]]:
     return [
         {
             "tag": (tag := el["tag"]),